uib/w3.uib.no/README.txt

 To set up a test site, configure Apache to serve the 'drupal' directory at the root of some virtual host.

-Make sure you have 'composer' and Ruby's 'bundler' installed before you proceed.

 Then set up the Drupal site by invoking:

     bin/site-init w3.uib.example.com